outscale/cluster-api-provider-outscale/docs/src/topics/get-started-with-clusterctl.md

 * [cloud-provider-outscale][cloud-provider-outscale]

-## Cluster Api status
+## Checking status

-You can then get the status:
+You can check the status of your new workload cluster:
 ```bash
 root@cidev-admin v1beta1]# kubectl get cluster-api  -A
 NAMESPACE   NAME                                                                       CLUSTER       AGE